Skip to Content

 It’s On The Rooftops (Which Becomes A Hazard)

-It will look beautiful.
-But the problem is that it ends up melting, or becoming too heaving, and eventually falling on the unknowing passersby below (which could be you!).
+It will look beautiful, but it will soon become a hazard… The problem is that it ends up melting, or becomes too heavy, and eventually falls on the unknowing passersby below (which could be you!).

 Sometimes you’re lucky and it’s just snow, other times there may be some extra ice added in (just for good measure of course!).